molpopgen/fwdpy/docs/customFitness.rst

 1. As a function of the genotypes of each variable position in the diploid.
 In other words, fitness depends on whether or not each site is heterozyguous (Aa) or homozygous (aa).
 2. As a function of the two haplotypes in each diploid.

 The standard additive and multiplicative models with dominance are an example of the first type.
 Let's call these models "site-based" fitness models.
+We'll call the latter "haplotype-based" fitness models.

 The standard additive model with dominance
 --------------------------------------------------

+.. note:: This model is already implemented in *fwdpy* via :class:`fwdpy.fitness.singlepopAdditive`.
+This section is to illustrate what it would take to implement it as an extension to *fwdpy*.

 Here, we re-implement the additve model as if it were a custom model.
 Working through this standard model will help us understand how to implement custom "site-based" fitness models in general.